-- Harmonization of terminology and processes related to adverse events from cell therapy administration.
-The gap arose from a blood based hemovigilance meeting at the International Society of Blood Transfusion (ISBT) which Mickey Koh as a participant.
-A working group has been set up with participation from AABB Cellular Therapies Section Coordinating Committee, EBMT, ISBT, JACIE, and WMDA. - Translation of AHCTA resources into Spanish for the Latin American Blood and Marrow Transplantation Society (LABMT) website.
+During 2020, the Accreditation Committee completed a multi organization project regarding the Harmonization of terminology and processes related to adverse events related to cell therapy administration.
+The gap arose from a blood based hemovigilance meeting at the International Society of Blood Transfusion (ISBT).
+A working group had been set up with participation from AABB, EBMT, ASFA, ISBT, JACIE, and WMDA.